 – Fantastic surf schools for those looking to master the board

-- The traditional town centre with whitewashed houses and a great vibe
+– The traditional town center with whitewashed houses and a great vibe

-- World class surf in Europes Only Surf Reserve
+– Friendly locals & World-class surf in Europe’s Only Surf Reserve

 How to get to and around Ericeira

 By car | Ericeira is situated around 50 kilometres northwest of Lisbon and travelling by car along the A8 and then west on the A21 is a very convenient way to reach it.
 The motorways are empty and well-marked, and it’s impossible to get lost(keep in mind express roads are tolled).

 By bus | Another way to travel to Ericeira is by bus from Lisbon Campo Grande station.
 Public transport in Portugal is very efficient and inexpensive.
 Single adult ticket costs 7EUR and buses run every 90 minutes.